paulremo/NRPMHandbook/02_NRPMHandbook/system/handbook/reliability_prediction/reliability_assessment_phased_missions.md

 (syst_4_4_5)=
 ## State space model of phased mission

 The phased mission system can also be analysed based on a state space model using Markov model.
-Smotherman and Zemoudeh Error: Reference source not found used a single non-homogeneous Markov chain model to perform the reliability analysis of a phased mission system.
+Smotherman and Zemoudeh {cite:t}`sys-Esary1975ReliabilityAO` used a single non-homogeneous Markov chain model to perform the reliability analysis of a phased mission system.
 The behaviour of the system in each phase is represented using a different Markov chain, which may contain a different subset of states.
 The state transitions are described in terms of time dependent rates to include phase changes.
 Thus, state-dependent phase changes, random phase durations as well as time varying failure and repair behaviour can be easily modelled.

 The example shown in {numref}`Figure 7.26` is shown as Markov chain in {numref}`Figure 7.28`, where the failure of components A, B and C are given by the associated failure rates $\lambda_{a}$, $\lambda_{b}$ and $\lambda_{c}$.
 Each component can have two states, failed or operational.
 An identifier is assigned to each system state where, e.g."011" indicates A failed, B and C operational.
 The transition from phase 1 to phase 2 is given by the time dependent rate $h_{1}\left( t \right)$ and $h_{2}\left( t \right)$ denotes the rate of change from phase 2 to phase 3.